The Intouchables: Indian

-In 2015 it was announced that Vamsi Paidipally would be directing an Indian Telugu film adaptation titled Oopiri, which would also be shot in Tamil as Thozha.
-Both versions star Nagarjuna and Karthi as its male leads.
+In 2015 it was announced that Vamsi Paidipally would be directing an Indian adaptation titled Oopiri, which was a bilingual film simultaneously shot and released in both Telugu and Tamil as Thozha.
+Both versions stars Karthi and Nagarjuna as its male leads.
 They were released on 25 March 2016.

 In 2014, rights to The Intouchables were sold to Bollywood filmmakers Karan Johar and Guneet Monga.
 Johar's Dharma Productions and Monga's Sikhya Entertainment announced that they would produce a Hindi remake, which would be directed by Mohit Suri.
-Saif Ali Khan, Varun Dhawan, Tamannaah Bhatia and Prakash Raj were reported to be starring in the film.
+In October 2023, Collin D'Cunha was reported to be the director.

 Spanish

 Inseparables is a 2016 Argentinian remake written and directed by Marcos Carnevale.